What is Wi-Fi?

 *Varies by plan

 If you’re not sure which download speeds you should sign up for, check out our article “What Is a Good Internet Speed.”
-We recommend about 100 Mbps for most homes.
+We recommend at least 100 Mbps for most homes.

 Is home Wi-Fi unlimited?